Skip to content

 // Extract grant information

-const { grantId, email, provider } = result;
+const { grantId, grantInfo } = result;

-console.log(`Connected ${email} via ${provider}`);
+console.log(`Connected ${grantInfo?.email} via ${grantInfo?.provider}`);

 // Store grantId for future API calls

-localStorage.setItem('nylasGrantId', grantId);
+localStorage.setItem("nylasGrantId", grantId);

 } catch (error) {